A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 based on which we compute the NLPD metric:

 where $n^{(i)}$ denotes the number of coefficients in the $i$-th subband.
-The two exponents $\alpha$ and $\beta$ are computed for each frequency subband and for all subbands, respectively, which are optimized to match the human perception of image quality using a subject-rated image quality database~\cite{ponomarenko2009tid2008}.
+The two exponents $\alpha$ and $\beta$ are applied to each frequency subband and for all subbands, respectively, which are optimized to match the human perception of image quality on a subject-rated image quality database~\cite{ponomarenko2009tid2008}.